DevOpsHiveHQ/kustomize-plugin-merger/README.md

 [Use case full example](./examples/manifest-lists-without-schema/README.md).

-### 3. Structure long manifests into smaller ones
+### 3. Organize long manifests into smaller ones

-In some use cases (e.g., [Crossplane Compositions](https://docs.crossplane.io/latest/concepts/compositions/)), you could have a long YAML manifest, and it's hard to read through it.
+In some use cases (e.g., [Crossplane Compositions](https://docs.crossplane.io/latest/concepts/compositions/)), you could have a really long YAML manifest, and it's hard to read.
 You can split that file and use the Merger `patch` input method to make it a single manifest again.

 [Use case full example](./examples/long-omni-manifest/README.md).